-Eastbourne Motoring Centre Ltd hosted a highly successful and enjoyable “Drive to Arrive” evening in their brand new showroom on Thursday 16th September, entertaining 120+ customers and guests including the Right Honourable Mayoress of Eastbourne.
+Eastbourne Motoring Centre hosted a highly successful ‘Drive to Arrive’ evening in its new showroom on Thursday, September 16, entertaining more than 120 customers and guests including the worshipful the Mayor of Eastbourne, Councillor Carolyn Heaps.

-As the well established local Vauxhall dealership and newly appointed Suzuki and Mitsubishi sales and service centre, Eastbourne Motoring Centre are aware that many of their customers and the public in general feel less than confident when it comes to car maintenance – and more especially are unsure what to do in the event of an unexpected puncture or breakdown.
+As a well-established local Vauxhall dealership and newly appointed Suzuki and Mitsubishi sales and service centre, Eastbourne Motoring Centre are aware that many of their customers and the general public at large feel less than confident when it comes to car maintenance – and more especially are unsure what to do in the event of an unexpected puncture or breakdown.
 Drivers often wish to improve their driving skills and general road safety too, positively welcoming the opportunity to learn how to drive more economically and how to control their vehicle during a skid or when driving at speed.

 To address these issues, the recent Drive to Arrive evening hosted by Eastbourne Motoring Centre in their newly constructed Suzuki and Mitsubishi showroom at Whitley Bridge Car Sales offered friendly advice and sensible instruction from Motoring Professionals.

-The fully trained EMC Technicians gave practical demonstrations in the workshop including vehicle safety checks and changing a wheel at the roadside.
-Some guests then enjoyed taking a ”hands on” approach and having a go at changing a wheel themselves.
+The experienced EMC Technicians gave practical demonstrations in the workshop including vehicle safety checks and changing a wheel at the roadside.
+Some guests then enjoyed taking a ‘hands on’ approach and having a go at changing a wheel themselves.

-A presentation by Mike Lyne, a senior observer and driving specialist from the Institute of Advanced Motorists gave a real insight into how to survive the stresses and strains of driving on today’s hazardous roads including driving a high performance vehicle safely at speed plus eco driving tips and skid control techniques.
+A presentation by Mike Lyne, a senior driving specialist from the Institute of Advanced Motorists gave the visitors a real insight into how to survive the stresses and strains of driving on today’s hazardous roads including driving a high performance vehicle safely at speed plus ‘eco-driving’ tips and skid control techniques.
 His talk included amusing film sketches and informative footage taken from the drivers perspective, presenting a highly visual guide to road safety.
-The local branch of the Institute of Advanced Motorists were also on hand for the evening to answer questions and encourage drivers to improve their driving skills.
+The local branch of the Institute of Advanced Motorists also attended the evening to answer questions and encourage drivers to improve their driving skills.

 Gail Taylor, Customer Services Manager for Eastbourne Motoring Centre is pleased to have already received some excellent responses from customers who attended the evening, feedback including praise from customers, phone calls of thanks and several appreciative letters.